SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 declarations, and expressions.
-By default, variables, constants, and other named declarations that are declared at the top-level of a source file are accessible to code in every source file that is part of the same module.
+By default, variables, constants, and other named declarations that are declared at the top-level of a source file are accessible to code in every source file that's part of the same module.
 You can override this default behavior by marking the declaration with an access-level modifier, as described in :ref:`Declarations_AccessControlLevels`.